 His work has been supported by a number of organizations including the American Council of Learned Societies, the American Historical Association, and the American Philosophical Society.
 He has held fellowships at the Harvard Society of Fellows, the Library of Congress, the Warburg Institute, and the Wissenschaftskolleg in Berlin among others.
-His current project, The World’s Triumph: Chivalry and Alterity in Early Modern Europe, examines the performance of human difference at European princely courts.
-An excerpt from this research entitled “Race-Making Festivities in Brandenburg-Prussia” is forthcoming in Past and Present.
+His current project, The Mask of Battle: European Chivalry in the Age of Discovery, examines the impact of chivalry on early European imaginings of the world beyond Europe.
+An excerpt entitled “Race-Making Festivities in Brandenburg-Prussia” appeared in the journal Past and Present in 2024.

 ab24 (at) williams.edu